-With his hands folded on his lap, former president Jacob Zuma launches into his first Twitter moment seated at a grand piano.
+With his hands folded on his lap, former president Jacob Zuma launches into his first Twitter moment seated in front of a grand piano.
 In this unsteady video, often taken too close to capture his entire posture, the piano’s white panelling clashes with his black, green and yellow floral patterned shirt.
 A blue-and-white porcelain pot threatens to blur into his head.

 The handle, @PresJGZuma, had been registered the month before, in November.
 This was nine months after Zuma had been shoved out of office.
 Without the power to call official press conferences, the former president had clearly decided he needed another way to have his thoughts beamed out.